Joseph Kabila: Post-presidency (2019–present)

 Since leaving the presidency, Kabila has made Kingakati farm his main residence.
 The estate, located 50 km east of Kinshasa, was his second home while he was still in power.

-In April 2021, President Felix Tshisekedi succeeded to oust the last remaining elements of his government who were loyal to former leader Kabila.
+In April 2021, President Felix Tshisekedi succeeded in ousting the last remaining elements of his government who were loyal to former leader Kabila.

 In May 2021, Tshisekedi called for a review of mining contracts signed with China by Kabila, especially the Sicomines multibillion 'minerals-for-infrastructure' deal.